tsprlng/advent-of-cubes/README.md

 Passed a long flight\* and then some!

-- Solver
+- Solver;

-- Command line printouts of solutions
+- Command line printouts of solutions;

-- Slightly broken OpenGL 3D rendering of solutions
+- Slightly broken OpenGL 3D rendering of solutions;

-- Soon(?): three.js rendering of solutions from Haskell via Haste(?)
+- three.js rendering of solutions from Haskell via Haste.

 Very not tidy and/or finished but uploading it now so that I don't have to wonder when I'll upload it.